She-Ra: Masters of the Universe: Revolution (2024)

 In Masters of the Universes third part, Masters of the Universe: Revolution, she appears first in a flashback in the third episode when she was kidnapped by Hordak as a baby, and in her Despara persona during the fifth episode's epilogue.
 She is voiced by Grey DeLisle in her Despara form.

 In the comic book tie-in Masters of the Universe: Revolution #4, published by Dark Horse Comics, Despara appears at the end of the story, a variant cover features the phrase "Who is Despara?".

+Bloons TD 6

+In Bloons TD 6, She-Ra appears as a guest playable skin for original character Adora.
+In the tie-in storymode, She-Ra gets transported to the world of the game and turned into a monkey, allying with the other monkeys against the Bloons.

+Masters of the Universe film (2026)

+She-Ra appears in the second mid-credits scene of the 2026 Masters of the Universe film.
+She is filmed facing away from the camera and holding the Sword of Protection.
+A character off screen refers to her as "Force Captain Adora", to which she replies "No, not anymore".
+The character is played by English actress Lauren Saliu in an uncredited appearance.

 She-Ra live action television series

 On September 13, 2021, Amazon announced that a live action She-Ra series is in development with DreamWorks Animation serving as an executive producer as the series will be a new, standalone story and will not be connected to the 2018 animated show.
 In October 4, 2024, it was announced that Heidi Schreck signed to write the series.
-Despite being produced by Amazon MGM Studios, who are also producing the 2026 Masters of the Universe film adaptation, it is unknown if the series will be connected to the movie.
+Despite being produced by Amazon MGM Studios, who also produced the 2026 Masters of the Universe film adaptation, it is unknown if the series will be connected to the movie.